Bosnia and Herzegovina (South Eastern Europe)

 Useful information and history:

-Fines in this country can be issued on the spot by police officers and should be paid as soon as possible and must be paid before you leave the country, you must obtain an official receipt to prove the fine has been paid.
+Fines in this country can be issued on the spot by police officers and should be paid to local authorities (not directly to an officer in cash) as soon as possible and must be paid before you leave the country, you must obtain an official receipt to prove the fine has been paid.
 For more serious violations and offences a sentence is decided by the local court.

 During the winter months specified above, you must remove all snow and ice from your vehicle before moving you will receive an on-the-spot fine.